Fritz Fischer (historian): Fischer thesis

-Fischer with his analytical model caused a revolution in German historiography.
-Fischer's Primat der Innenpolitik heuristic, with its examination of the "inputs" into German foreign policy by domestic pressure groups and their interaction with the imperialist ideas of the German elite, forced a re-evaluation of German foreign policy in the Imperial era.
-Fischer's discovery of Imperial German government documents advocating as a war aim the ethnic cleansing of Russian Poland and subsequent German colonization, to provide Germany with Lebensraum (living space) led many to argue that similar schemes pursued by the Nazis in World War II were not due solely to Adolf Hitler's ideas but rather reflected widely held German aspirations that long pre-dated Hitler.
-Many German historians in the 1960s such as Gerhard Ritter who liked to argue that Hitler was just a Betriebsunfall of history with no real connection to German history, were outraged by Fischer's publication of these documents and attacked his work as "anti-German".
+Fischer and his analytical model caused a revolution in German historiography.
+His Primat der Innenpolitik heuristic, with its examination of the "inputs" into German foreign policy by domestic pressure groups and their interaction with the imperialist ideas of the German elite, forced a re-evaluation of German foreign policy in the Imperial era.
+Fischer's discovery of Imperial German government documents advocating the ethnic cleansing of Russian Poland and subsequent German colonization to provide Germany with Lebensraum (living space) led many to argue that similar schemes pursued by the Nazis in World War II were not due solely to Adolf Hitler's ideas but rather reflected widely held German aspirations that had existed long before Hitler.
+Many German historians in the 1960s such as Gerhard Ritter, who liked to argue that Hitler was just a Betriebsunfall of history with no real connection to German history, were outraged by Fischer's publication of these documents and attacked his work as "anti-German".

 Criticisms

 Fischer's allegations caused a deep controversy throughout the academic world, particularly in West Germany.
 His arguments caused so much anger that his publisher's office in Hamburg was firebombed.
 His works inspired other historians, such as Gerhard Ritter, to write books and articles against his war-aims thesis.

 Many critics claim that Fischer placed Germany outside the proper historical context.
-They argue that Germany was not uniquely aggressive amongst European nations of the early 20th century, a time when Social Darwinist views of struggle were popular in Europe's ruling classes.
+They argue that Germany was not uniquely aggressive among European nations of the early 20th century, a time when Social Darwinist views of struggle were popular in Europe's ruling classes.
 Critics also contend that in the centuries following Columbus's voyages to America, the Western European countries including Britain, France, Spain, Portugal, the Netherlands, etc. had already acquired vast overseas colonial possessions and spheres of influence long before German unification in 1871, so it is difficult to single out Germany alone as "grasping for world power" when this was a centuries-old Western European tradition.
 It was not until after World War II that many European colonial subjects finally won their independence.
 Even after the conclusion of the Second World War, France refused to relinquish control over Indochina.

 Moreover, Fischer's timetable has also been criticized as inaccurate.
 Bethmann Hollweg's Septemberprogramm, outlining German war aims, was not produced until after the war had begun and was still going well for Germany.
 At the same time, other powers had been harboring similarly grandiose plans for post-war territorial gains.
 Since its defeat in the Franco-Prussian War in 1870, France was committed to a path of revenge against Germany and the reacquisition of Alsace and Lorraine.
 Russia, too, had long-standing, explicit war aims.